-Until March 2011 I was Reader in Archaeology; following retirement, I am now a Visiting Fellow in the School of Historical Studies.
-My principal research interests remain ancient economics and technology, especially in the Roman Empire.
+Until March 2011 I was Reader in Archaeology; following retirement, I am now a Visiting Fellow in the School of History, Classics and Archaeology.
+My principal research interests remain ceramics, ancient economics and technology, especially in the Roman Empire.

 1: the Roman economy: The Archaeology of the Roman Economy (Batsford/University of California Press, 1986), and 'Archaeological evidence and ancient economies', in Bang, P. et al. (eds), Ancient economies, modern methodologies: Archaeology, comparative history, models and institutions.
 2006 Bari: Edipuglia; Pragmateiai 12: 109-36.